Marginalia

 Query Decomposition

-A single Claude Haiku call analyzes the user's query and returns intent classification ("research" vs "learn"), 2-3 refined search queries covering different facets, and 5-8 seminal paper recommendations.
-One call instead of three saves ~1-2 seconds on the critical path.
+A single Claude Haiku call analyzes the query and returns intent ("research" vs "learn"), 2-3 refined search queries, and 5-8 paper recommendations.
+One call instead of three saves ~1-2 seconds.

 Multi-Source Parallel Search